LizzyParkerPannell/Untargeted_metabolomics_workflow/content/04_Data-preprocessing/04_Processing-DIMS.en.md

 Instead we have to export separate .csv files and create our own in R.

 To do this, click the "Save" icon in MassUp.
-Select "Labelled Aligned Peak List" from the dropdown menu, then select the double green arrow to choose all your processed and aligned data.
+Select **"Labelled Aligned Peak List"** from the dropdown menu, then select the double green arrow to choose all your processed and aligned data.
 Define an output directory (where you will save your files) and then click "OK".

 {{< figure src="MassUp_save-matched-lists.png" >}}

 This will save each concensus spectra's aligned peak list in a separate .csv in quite a frustrating hierarchy of files.

-In file explorer, make a folder called “Untargeted_metabolomics_workflow/MALDI_data” in the same directory as this R code (“05_tidy_data_from_MassUp.R”)
-Select one of your sample’s consensus spectrum tab (double check by looking under the graph - there should only be Spectrum 1)
-Under the graph is a table with “m/z” and “intensity” - at the top right of this table is a tiny icon, click on this > Export to CSV
-File: click on the icon to browse (find “Untargeted_metabolomics_workflow/MALDI_data”) and then enter File Name (use your sample’s filename e.g. “EP-061118-003.csv”)
-Click “Save” and then “OK”
-Repeat for each of your samples until you have a .csv file for each
+Whilst you will be able to access each spectra .csv from file explorer if you so wish, we will have to do some data tidying in the next step to get a neat peak table for analysis.

 [^1]: Sebastian Gibb, Korbinian Strimmer, MALDIquant: a versatile R package for the analysis of mass spectrometry data.
 Bioinformatics 28(17): 2270–2271 DOI: [https://doi.org/10.1093/bioinformatics/bts447](https://doi.org/10.1093/bioinformatics/bts447)